Do you want a cookie?

 Rocket can be harvested several times like lettuce.

-Lettuces are mostly low-yielding plants that like to grow in loose, deep and humus-rich soil.
+Lettuces are mostly plants with low nutrient-requirements that like to grow in loose, deep and humus-rich soil.
 The location should ideally be semi-shady.
 Lettuce is best planted in a mixed culture.
 On the one hand, the undemanding plants are a great addition to heavy eating plants.
 On the other hand, lettuce plants are great gap fillers.

 If you have pre-grown your lettuce plants, you can plant out most varieties after the Ice Saints.
 When planting out, you should plant lettuce seedlings slightly raised.
 This way, the heart sits above the soil and is protected from rotting.